Vail Resorts, Inc.

 Dividends Summary

-- Vail Resorts, Inc. has issued 53 dividend payments over the past 14 years
+- Consistent Payer: Vail Resorts, Inc. has rewarded shareholders with 54 dividend payments over the past 15 years.

 Company News